Leaderboard

 2 points

-15. I played a bit with this prompt on Copilot Designer A gnome in cheerful colors, his eyes hidden under his pointed cap, wishes Michele, 'GET WELL SOON', beautiful flowers on a green meadow enliven the background, the sun shines in the cloudless sky , I used the german prompt, I added for the second one - Traumlandschaft in Stein - Pietra Dura Technik at the beginning of the prompt,
+I played a bit with this prompt on Copilot Designer A gnome in cheerful colors, his eyes hidden under his pointed cap, wishes Michele, 'GET WELL SOON', beautiful flowers on a green meadow enliven the background, the sun shines in the cloudless sky , I used the german prompt, I added for the second one - Traumlandschaft in Stein - Pietra Dura Technik at the beginning of the prompt,2 points

-16. Time to get back to the labs - also I have the final layout to do for the Alphabet Challenge from 2022.
+Time to get back to the labs - also I have the final layout to do for the Alphabet Challenge from 2022.
 Those blue water drops are there only because it is required for this lab module.
 But I guess they are ok.
 The fish going in opposite directions on the background paper are also required.
 I made 2 fringe mats and used this one cause I like it better.
 The other one I'm not showing because the fringe is large - kind of reminds me of the fleece pieces that were fringed - something the fabric shops were promoting several years ago.
 I might put a baby blanket pattern on it and use it for a baby layout sometime in the future.
 I used some elements from Pixel Scrapper and my own elements created in a previous lab for the cluster on the mat.
 Used one of the labels made in the vector workshop from last year for the title tag.
-The brad is from Pixel Scrapper also and probably Jessica Dunn.
+The brad is from Pixel Scrapper also and probably Jessica Dunn.2 points

 1 point